St. John's teacher encourages community to 'be good to each other'

 That's why he invests so much time into them, teaching them to be kind, or as he says, “be good to each other.”

-Mr. Welling repeats this phrase at the end of every one of his classes.
-It’s inscribed on his name plate and students have even made shirts to remember it.
-The motto has stuck for a simple reason according to Mr. Welling, it’s what we need.
+Welling repeats this phrase at the end of every one of his classes.
+It’s inscribed on his nameplate and students have even made shirts to remember it.
+The motto has stuck for a simple reason according to Welling, it’s what we need.

 It’s a good lesson and reminder for us all.